 The answer to these questions undeniably leads to more insight and control on increasing your conversions: bringing in more leads and customers.
-We have repeatedly emphasized that measuring is knowing.
+At our SEO Agency we have repeatedly emphasized that measuring is knowing.
 And that starts with a good search engine action plan.
 How are you doing now?
 What is your goal?
 Where are your customers located?
 And how do you best reach it?
 With a solid search engine action plan, you determine what should be achieved with your search engine optimization (also known as an SEO baseline measurement).
 With this baseline measurement you get direct insight into the findability, the visit and the performance of your website.
 This way your powerful points but also your pitfalls are discussed.
 And more important: you gain insight into where the opportunities and possibilities lie for you.

 In order not to keep the term 'search engine optimization' too vague, we can distinguish three pillars (or building blocks) that specifically affect the position of your website in the search engines.
 These three pillars form the foundation of the search engine action plan.

 - Technology: analyze the technical status of your website and focus on areas for improvement.

 - Content: through keyword research, analysis of the content on your website and writing new / improved content for your website.